-While most people think the Priorat is synonymous with red wine, there is an increasing awareness being paid to the whites produced in the region.
-While red Priorat is now generally all about Garnatxa and Carinyena, there is a wider variety of white grapes permitted in the DOQ: Garnatxa Blanca, Macabeu, Pedro Ximénez, Chenin Blanc, Muscat (of various sorts), Xarel.lo, and Picapoll.
-They can be found scattered throughout the vineyards in the region, and Joan Sangenís has a smattering of white varieties in his two, best sites – Mas d’en Caçador and Mas d’en Compte.
+While most people think the Priorat is synonymous with red wine, increasing awareness is being paid to the whites produced in the region.
+While red Priorat is generally all about Garnatxa and Carinyena, there is a wider variety of white grapes permitted in the DOQ: Garnatxa Blanca, Macabeu, Pedro Ximénez, Chenin Blanc, Muscat (of various sorts), Xarel.lo, and Picapoll.
+They can be found scattered throughout the vineyards in the region, and Joan Sangenís has a smattering of white varieties in his two best sites – Mas d’en Caçador and Mas d’en Compte.
 Mas d’en Compte Blanc is a blend of Garnatxa Blanca, Picapoll, and Xarel.lo grown on steep, northeast-facing slopes of schist.
-Despite an average age of 30 years old, these are low-yieling vines producing concentrated fruit with a distinctive minerality.
+Despite an average age of 30 years old, these are low-yielding vines producing concentrated fruit with a distinctive minerality.